Professor Martha Carlin

 Disabilities: If you have a disability, it is important that you contact me early in the semester for any help or accommodations you may need.

 Academic Advising in History: All L&S students have to declare and complete an academic major to graduate.
-If you have earned in excess of 45 credits and have not yet declared a major, you are encouraged to do so.
-If you are interested in declaring a major or minor in History, or require academic advising in History, please visit the Department of History’s undergraduate program web page at http://uwm.edu/history/undergraduate/.
+If you have not yet declared a major, you are encouraged to do so, even if you are at an early stage in your college education.
+If you are interested in declaring a major (or minor) in History, or if you need academic advising in History, please visit the Department of History undergraduate program web page at http://www4.uwm.edu/letsci/history/undergrad/ for information on how to proceed.

 Academic integrity at UWM: UWM and I expect each student to be honest in academic performance.
 Failure to do so may result in discipline under rules published by the Board of Regents (UWS 14).
 The penalties for academic misconduct such as cheating or plagiarism can include a grade of “F” for the course and expulsion from the University.
 For UWM’s policies on academic integrity, see http://uwm.edu/academicaffairs/facultystaff/policies/academic-misconduct/